 Optimum Utilization of Resources

-A manufacturer on a contract basis can increase or decrease production as per the demand situation and ensure its resources are optimally utilized.
+On a contract basis, a manufacturer can increase or decrease production as per the demand situation and ensure its resources are optimally utilized.
 If demand decreases from one contracting company, it can look for extra work from other companies.
 This will result in full utilization of its production capacity and labor.

-A company producing on the contract basis is not bothered by heavy branding, marketing, and advertising costs for selling its produce.
+A company producing on a contract basis is not bothered by heavy branding, marketing, and advertising costs for selling its produce.
 This is so because the contracting company bears such costs.

 Disadvantages of Contract Manufacturing